 Improving employee engagement promotes a positive workplace culture and motivates every employee to put extra effort into every task.
 Engaged employees are more innovative, productive, happier, and healthy.
 On the other hand, a disengaged workforce has high rates of absenteeism and employee turnover.

-- In 2016, the global employee engagement was 63%.
+In 2016, the global employee engagement was 63%.

-In terms of engagement by category; executive/managers/officials are the most engaged employees at 28%.
+In terms of engagement by category, executives/managers/officials are the most engaged employees at 28%.
 The group is closely followed by professionals (27%), service workers (18%), agricultural workers (18%), clerical/sales workers (14%), and production/manufacturing workers (12%).
-(Gallup, 2017)

 Benefits of engaged employees